Trones21/qlir/TESTING.md

 markers =
     network: test requires network access (HTTP, RPC, real API)
     local: test must not make network calls
     integration: Integration tests - may or may not make network calls
+    datasources:
+    datasource.<source> # optional filtering to tests specific to certain datasources datasource.<source>.<endpoint> # an even further filtering, may not exist for all endpoints so double check the test itself for the mark
 ```

 To mark all tests within a file, add: